 “The flight from [pre-tournament preparations in Miami] to Brazil took 12 hours and we sat concentrated in economy class.
 The legs ached.
 It sounds strange for an average citizen, but for a competitive athlete that is a disgrace.
 The FA president sat in business class with his wife and two children.
 And then in Brazil, we finally had a charter flight but my luggage was lost.
 Two days without football boots – it was a disaster.
 We were not a real team.
 Everyone was busy with themselves.”

 And so, after a brief return to international football, Boateng retired from representing the country of his father for the second time.
-Since his departure from Schalke, he’s spent time in Spain, Germany and Italy, with Las Palmas, Freiburg and Sassuolo respectively.
+Since his departure from Schalke, he’s spent time in Spain, Germany and Italy, with Las Palmas, Frankfurt and Sassuolo respectively.

 His nomadic march across Europe has been dashed with genius and controversy, brilliance and altercation, but one thing is for sure, he did it all hos own way.